 Let there be from you a community; inviting to goodness and prosperity; mastering human excellence; rejecting the influences that harm human nature.
 Those, they will be the successful.
 (Al-Quran 3:104)

 There are many interconnected causes of crime.
-They are linked to poverty, unemployment and lack of economic opportunity, low education attainment, unstable families and fatherless homes, addictive and self-destructive behaviors, and negative cultural influences.
+They are linked to poverty, unemployment and lack of economic opportunity, low education attainment, unstable families, fatherless homes, addictive and self-destructive behaviors, and negative cultural influences.
 Crime and criminal behavior has a debilitating impact on individuals, families, and the community.
-As a result, African Americans must be empowered to address those factors that contribute to this debilitation.
+As a result, African Americans must be empowered and self-powered to address these factors that contribute to this debilitation.

 Today, more than ever before, the critical institutions of marriage and family life; culture; community economics; and education must be addressed.
 These institutions form the foundation for the collective human life, they also nurture, guide, and develop our collective life.
-This is the meaning of the word “um” (mother) and its derivative “ummah” (community) in the language of the Quran.
+Muslim Americans of African descent have had an eighty four year history of promoting strong family life, creating cultural paradigms that encourage the best moral and character building traditions of Muslim and American life.
+This history stresses community based economics, self-reliance, wealth and job creation, and educational achievement designed to liberate and empower the human being.
+We join others in continuing to promote these values and other human qualities that are the foundation of overcoming the dynamics that are handicapping too many African American communities.

-Ironically, Muslim Americans of African descent have had an eighty-four year history of promoting and exemplifying strong family life; creating new cultural paradigms based upon the best traditions of Muslim and American life; developing a community-based economic system based upon self-reliance, producing wealth and jobs; and creating a model education system in the best traditions of Islamic education, designed to free and empower the human consciousness.
+We urge Muslim Americans of African descent to build upon our unique history, experience and knowledge to increase and expand efforts to work with others to improve African American community life.

-Muslim Americans of African descent have a unique historic qualification, and special responsibility to take a leadership role in developing African American community life.
-Imam W. Deen Mohammed referred to this task as “developing model communities.”
-This task is also an obligation on all Muslims as defined in the Quran (3:104).
-Imam Mohammed laid the foundation for our understanding the critical elements of community life with the “four birds” of economics, education, culture, and government.
-He also guided, mentored, and developed organizations and leaders within the African American Muslim community to address these four areas.
+it.

 Today, the communities in which we live are in crisis.
-People of faith, consciousness, and good-will can no longer sit and wait for these problems to resolve themselves.
+People of faith, consciousness, and good-will cannot sit and wait for these problems to resolve themselves.
 We also cannot wait for other interests, no matter how well meaning, to do for us what we have the G-d given ability and special qualifications to do for ourselves.

-In light of the daunting challenges facing the African American community, all capable members, masajid, Islamic centers, and organizations of the Community of Imam W. Deen Mohammed should expand our current efforts to meet our sacred obligation of creating, developing, exemplifying, and sharing the best examples of Islamic community life.
-We should also expand our partnerships with other entities, faiths, and people of good-will to address these dire community development challenges.
+In light of the daunting challenges facing the African American community, the Conveners of Imams Associated with the Community of Imam W. Deen Mohammed call upon and encourage all capable members of the African American community to expand our current efforts to meet the sacred obligation of creating, developing, exemplifying, and sharing the best examples of community life for all human beings.
+We also call upon our entire American family, law enforcement included, to strive hard to protect and secure all of our communities in the face of tremendous challenges, while maintaining and exemplifying those ideals, principles, and values that make America the best place in the world for all people, regardless of ethnicity, religion, income or social status.

 Imam Bashir Ali,